Cubs’ Zobrist uncertain about playing future

 With Chicago facing increasingly long odds for making the playoffs, the uncertain future for Maddon and Zobrist is coming up quickly on the horizon.
 Their contracts expire after this season.

+The Cubs have lost six in a row, the last five by one run.
+It’s the first time they have dropped five consecutive one-run games since a six-game stretch from July 21-30, 1915, according to STATS.

-The Cubs had dropped five in a row heading into their home finale, the last four by one run.
-They were three games back of Milwaukee for the second NL wild card entering play on Sunday.
+They are four games back of Milwaukee for the second NL wild card with six games left on the schedule.

 “We’ve lost a lot of tough, close games.
-That makes it a little bit tougher,” Zobrist said.
+That makes it a little bit tougher,” Zobrist said before Chicago’s 3-2 loss to St. Louis in its home finale.
 “But this is not a group that just in any way folds, so we’re going to keep fighting and battling.”

 For Zobrist, it’s not just a question of where he might play next year.
 The 2016 World Series MVP could decide to retire after spending much of the season on the restricted list while dealing with family trouble.

-“I think I could, yeah,” he said before Chicago’s game against St. Louis.
+“I think I could, yeah,” he said.
 “I think, physically, this month helped me know that physically I’m not behind necessarily.
 I feel like I can keep up.”

 Zobrist also played for Maddon in Tampa Bay.
 Maddon left the Rays after the 2014 season and took over the Cubs in a key moment for one of the best stretches in franchise history.

 With Maddon in the dugout, Chicago made it to the NL Championship Series in 2015 and then won the World Series three years ago for the first time since 1908.
-It returned to the NLCS in 2017, but struggled down the stretch last year and was eliminated by Colorado in the NL wild-card Game.
+It returned to the NLCS in 2017, but struggled down the stretch last year and was eliminated by Colorado in the wild-card game.

 Asked if he was soaking in the scenery at Wrigley Field ahead of what might be his final home game as Cubs manager, Maddon responded: “Honestly, I do that every day.
 I don’t anticipate that.
 I haven’t really thought that this whole time through.
 I always expect a good result.”

 It has been a strange year for Chicago on several fronts.
-The Cubs entered their series finale against the Cardinals with a 51-29 home record and a 31-44 mark on the road, including a 20-36 record for road night games.
+The Cubs finished their home schedule with a 51-30 record, but they have a 31-44 mark on the road, including a 20-36 record for road night games.
 While several players have put together big years, the lineup has been plagued by inconsistency for the second straight season.

 “There’s been a lot of good regarding progression of players,” Maddon said.
 “It’s just been that maddening quadrant, that bottom of the road trip, I mean I don’t get that.
 You show up like you always do.
 You get to the ballpark.
 The prep’s the same everywhere every time we do it.